dfinity/sdk/docs/cli-reference/dfx-deps.md

 ### Examples

-You can use the `dfx deps pull` command to pull the dependencies as defined in `dfx.json` from mainnet.
+You can use the `dfx deps pull` command to pull the dependencies as defined in `dfx.json` from the mainnet.
 It will resolve all indirect dependencies.

 ``` bash
 dfx deps pull